Aging & Public Health

 Benefits of membership include an active scientific and awards program, colleagueship with leaders in the field, and the opportunity to become involved in shaping health and aging policy.
-Members also receive a regular newsletter filled with infomation on recent publications, grants, jobs, and other important information.
-And don't forget to browse the useful information in our Resources/Links pages.
+Members also receive a regular newsletter filled with important information on recent publications, grants, jobs, and news.
+Don't forget to browse the useful information in our Resources/Links pages.

 We are on social media!
 Help us expand our reach.

 Aging and Public Health news and articles submitted by Section members -updated December 2013

 Section Chair, Daniela Friedman, served on a panel on Healthy Aging with Leeza Gibbons.
 Read more about it here.

 The State of Aging and Health in America 2013

 The State of Aging and Health in America 2013 is the sixth volume of a series that presents a snapshot of the health and aging landscape in the United States or another region of the